risingwavelabs/risingwave-docs-legacy/docs/ingest/supported-sources-and-formats.md

 ### `timestamptz.handling.mode`

-The `timestamptz.handling.mode` parameter controls the output format for timestamptz values.
+The `timestamptz.handling.mode` parameter controls the input format for timestamptz values.
 It accepts the following values:

 - `micro`: The input number will be interpreted as the number of microseconds since 1970-01-01T00:00:00Z in UTC.
 - `milli`: The input number will be interpreted as the number of milliseconds since 1970-01-01T00:00:00Z in UTC.